Smolevich/pondpilot-demo/README.md

 This demo showcases using [pondpilot-widget](https://github.com/pondpilot/pondpilot-widget) inside a Vue 3 application.
 It allows you to upload large CSV or Excel files and query them locally in your browser via DuckDB WASM.

+On the page, upload a file and a SQL editor will appear.
+The data is loaded into a table named `data`.
+Edit the query and run it to explore your file directly in the browser.

 ## Setup

 ```bash